 I have a small jar with pretzel salt in my cupboard.

-I used to buy those frozen soft pretzels that you bake up yourself, and they always come with a packet of pretzel salt.
+We used to buy those frozen soft pretzels that you bake up yourself, and they always come with a packet of pretzel salt.
 I never want my pretzels as salty as they seem to think people want, so I never used the full packet.

 Over the years I saved the salt in a jar and now I have a nice little stash of the granules.